-It took us around 2-minutes to learn the shocking cost of accommodation in Los Angeles.
+It took us around 2-minutes to learn the shocking cost of accommodation in Los Angeles, United States.
 Unfortunately, by that point with tickets to VidCon 2018 and flights already booked it was too late to change our minds.
 Instead, the visit was going to require us to get creative.

 We were looking at spending around one week of our two-week visit to Los Angeles in Anaheim.
 This is where Disneyland California, the California Adventure parks are, as well as the Anaheim convention centre is – where VidCon would be heald.